NREL/floris/docs/empirical_gauss_model.md

-(theory/geometric model)=
+(theory/empirical gauss model)=
-# Geometric model
+# Empirical Gaussian model

-FLORIS's "geometric" model has the same Gaussian wake shape as other popular FLORIS models.
+FLORIS's "empirical" model has the same Gaussian wake shape as other popular FLORIS models.
 However, the models that describe the wake width and deflection have been reorganized to provide simpler tuning and data fitting.